bcgov/wps-research/data/bill/batch_fire_mapping_viirs_web/IMPROVEMENTS.md

 | 32 | Sort fire list by actionability | S |
 | 19 | Persist zoom/pan per fire | S |
 | 1 | AOI-grid invariant test | M |

+## Persistence: move durable data off the ramdisk

+AOI stacks live on `/ram` (tmpfs), so a power cut or host reboot empties them and every fire rebuilds on next use. `ensure_fire_stack_present()` handles that correctly, but the cost is paid per fire, and KGC scratch (`.kgc_knn_*`, `.kgc_dedup`) shares the same ramdisk.

+Proposed: keep scratch on `/ram`, move stacks to `<output_root>/.stacks/`.
+Stacks are read sequentially; scratch is what needs the speed.
+Requires a migration path because `crop_bin` holds absolute paths — the existing grid validation would catch any mismatch.

+## Unmanaged disk areas

+`cache_retention.py` sweeps `.web_cache` (default 20 GB / 30 days) but
+does not know about:

+- `<output_root>/.download_cache/` — prepared ZIPs, now tens of MB each because imagery is included. `prune_cache()` only removes *that fire's* older archives, and only when that fire is downloaded again.
+A fire downloaded once and never revisited keeps its ZIP for ever; a deleted fire's ZIP is never cleaned up at all.
+- `<output_root>/_preview_cache/` — never swept.

+Also: `purge_other_aoi_stacks()` in `aoi_stack.py` is defined and never called.
+Nothing reclaims `/ram` during a run; we rely on reboots.

+Retention pins `READY` and `MAPPED` fires indefinitely, so a season of prepared-but-unaccepted fires can hold the cache above budget for ever.

+## Watch list for priority incidents

+Three quarters of the machinery exists: `cache_retention.py` already has pinning by status, and `acq_plans.py` already computes expected next coverage per AOI.

+A watch list would be one persisted boolean per fire with four effects:

+1. **Never swept** — hard-pin the cache regardless of status.
+The single most useful behaviour: priority incidents stop being evicted.
+2. **Auto-build on new imagery** — when an acquisition covering a watched AOI lands, build the composite in the background so the fire is ready when opened.
+3. **Sorting and filtering** in the fire list: watched first, plus a "watched only" filter beside the status filters.
+4. **Notification** when a watched fire gets new coverage, reusing the existing toast mechanism.

+Open questions: does watching imply auto-*mapping* or only auto-*preparing*?
+(Prepare only — auto-mapping would generate results nobody asked for, and auto-accept would then make them downloadable.)
+Does it expire or persist until cleared?
+Per-user or server-wide?
+With a shared login, server-wide is simpler and matches how the team works.